MaritzSTL/mtz-wizard/README.md

 # \<mtz-wizard\>

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your element locally.
+Then run `polymer install --variants` to install all dependencies for both 1.x and 2.x (mainline)

 ## Viewing Your Element